Did you leave something at camp? Click here to report it.

 Mataguay Scout Ranch offers a variety of opportunities for your unit to enjoy an weekend camping.
 These are just some of the possibilities.

-Reservations for C.O.P.E. are dependent upon the availability of a council employed instructor.
+Reservations for COPE are dependent upon the availability of a council instructor.
 Recommended age is 13+, but our staff will work with your unit so that no one is left out and everyone benefits from learning how to be part of the team.
-The time required to complete is roughly eight (8) hours.
+The time required to complete ALL activities is between 30 and 45 hours.
+We typically deliver 20 hours of program to participants who join us on COPE weekends.
 There is a mandatory dress code of tennis shoes, socks, jeans or other long pants, and shirt.
 If you wear glasses a sports band is recommended.
 Participants with asthma should not forget their inhalers.
 This is a strenuous activity.

 To earn the Climbing/Rappelling patch, participants must participate in a full climbing/rappelling instruction and camp for the weekend at Mataguay.